 The specific programs and services depend on the severity of the hearing, vision, and balance problems, and the person's age and abilities.
 Options include: Hearing aidsAssistive listening devicesCochlear implant—a small device surgically put under the skin behind the ear to give deaf people some ability to hear

 Adjustment and career counselingTraining to help with balance and movementLow vision servicesCommunications trainingSkills in living independently

-Currently, there is no known way to prevent Usher syndrome.
+There are no current guidelines to prevent Usher syndrome.

 Dammeyer J. Children with Usher syndrome: Mental and behavioral disorders.